 Traditional medicine in practice

-Traditional or herbal medicine in Ghana is a big deal.
-In fact, according to the WHO, 70% of Ghana’s population “depend exclusively on traditional medicine for their health care.”
+Traditional or herbal medicine is considered a necessary part of broader treatment for many in Ghana.
+According to the WHO, 70% of the country’s population “depends exclusively on traditional medicine for their health care.”

-At the last count, the WHO estimated that there were around 100,000 traditional medicine practitioners (including spiritual healers) across the country.
-This makes them widely available to the public and, according to the WHO, “the backbone of the health care delivery system.”
-In fact, traditional practitioners outnumber modern doctors by 30 to 1.
+At the last count, the WHO estimated around 100,000 traditional medicine practitioners (including spiritual healers) nationwide.
+According to the WHO, this makes them widely available to the public and “the backbone of the health care delivery system.”
+Traditional practitioners outnumber modern doctors by 30 to 1.

-Traditional medicine has a long history in Ghana and, indeed, the world.
-This knowledge is typically in the hands of ‘spiritual healers’, but the vast majority of families across the country have some knowledge of traditional medicine.
+Traditional medicine has a long history in Ghana and the world.
+While this knowledge is typically in the hands of ‘spiritual healers,’ most families nationwide have some knowledge of it.
 This knowledge is inherited and generally passed down through the generations via oral tradition.
 To give you some perspective, doctors in the UK are the official practitioners of modern medicine, but many families have a basic understanding of first aid.

-People’s views on health, no matter where they are in the world, are shaped by their cultural and ideological beliefs.
-Most people in Ghana fully accept modern, science-based medicine, but traditional medicine is still held in high regard, as it gives validity to the overall health experience.
+People’s views on health are shaped by their cultural and ideological beliefs, no matter where they are.
+Most people in Ghana fully accept modern, science-based medicine, but traditional medicine is still highly regarded, as it validates the overall health experience.

-Of course, as with many other imports from the developed world, science-based or ‘allopathic’ medicine is taking and holding ground in Ghana.
-It was missionaries who introduced modern medicine to the country in the late 1800s, and after Ghana gained independence in 1957, its government began the process of promoting modern medicine as the country’s official medical system.
+Of course, as with many other imports from the developed world, science-based or ‘allopathic’ medicine is gaining ground in Ghana.
+Missionaries introduced modern medicine to the country in the late 1800s, and after Ghana gained independence in 1957, its government began promoting it as the country’s official medical system.

 While the 1800s may seem like a long time ago, in the broader context of time, it is not.
-In the face of the rapid importation and development of modern practices, a hidden battle is being fought to preserve Ghana’s medicinal traditions.
+Despite the rapid importation and development of modern practices, a hidden battle is being fought to preserve Ghana’s medicinal traditions.

 As most people still use traditional medicine, it’s not particularly obvious, but the numbers are in decline, and many people have begun to notice.

-The increase in the number of institutions that practice modern medicine has even encouraged some groups to set up their own small independent herbal medicine hospitals and clinics across the country.
+The increase in the number of institutions that practice modern medicine has even encouraged some groups to establish small independent herbal medicine hospitals and clinics across the country.

 Can the two practices coexist?

-Most of Ghana’s recent governments have made a very public concerted effort to recognise traditional herbal medicinal practices.
-This includes osteopathy, hydropathy, acupuncture, homoeopathy, and beyond.
+Most recently, Ghanaian governments have publicly made a concerted effort to recognise traditional herbal medicinal practices, including osteopathy, hydropathy, acupuncture, and homoeopathy.

-But while traditional remedies may have cultural value, there’s very little science to back it all up.
-And in the face of modern medicine’s centuries-old scientific history, what leg does traditional medicine have to stand on?
-If these age-old practices are to be preserved successfully, it’s apparent that advocacy groups need to find a way to help them fit into the existing scientific paradigm.
+Given modern medicine’s centuries-old scientific history, what footing does traditional medicine have to stand on?
+If these age-old practices are to be preserved successfully, advocacy groups must find a way to help them fit into the existing scientific paradigm.

-Of course, there are a number of issues that may stand in the way of such an integration.
-Ailments in Ghana have historically been seen in a truly holistic sense, even going beyond the physical.
-The spiritual and the supernatural are also often considered to be the root cause of issues that modern medicine would provide scientific answers for.
+Of course, a number of issues may prevent such integration.
+Ghana has historically viewed ailments in a truly holistic sense, even going beyond the physical.
+The spiritual and supernatural are also often considered the root causes of issues for which modern medicine would provide scientific answers.

-Real efforts are being made by both government and non-governmental bodies to ease the process of integration.
+Genuine efforts are being made by government and non-governmental bodies to ease the integration process.
 The country has come far in terms of making connections between traditional herbal practices and modern scientific medicine.
 Alongside the introduction of a herbal medicine BSc at the Kwame Nkrumah University of Science and Technology’s College of Health Sciences, the prescription of herbal preparations in some hospitals and clinics is also underway.

 Moving forward